CalvinDSeamons/MPAS-Container/README.md

 8) If you dont want to do all this the `build-mpas-container.sh` will do it for you.
 Run `./build-mpas-container` from within the MPAS-Container directory.

+9) To generate visual data build the `Dockerfile.ncl`.

-9) If you have any issues please reach out and I will do my best to help troubleshoot.
+If you have any issues please reach out and I will do my best to help troubleshoot.